opencaesar/oml-rosetta/README.md

 # oml-rosetta
-An Eclipse extension to support OML natively
+An Eclipse RCP and p2 updatesite that support OML natively